izzyreal/vmpc-docs/getting_started.rst

 * Audio in/out
 * MIDI in

 Most of the testing has been done in AUM, but in theory the AUv3 should work in other hosts too.
+In hosts other than AUM, you might see audio input working when using the instrument.
+In Logic on macOS this works via the Sidechain feature, so be sure to look at all the facilities the host offers before you give up on routing audio input into the instrument.

+For more information on capabilities and limitations of the AUv3 in various hosts, consult `the plugin compatibility matrix <https://github.com/izzyreal/vmpc-juce/blob/master/plugin-compatibility-matrix.md>`_.
+The matrix is a must-read in case you run into any AUv3 issues, including those that are related to multiple outputs, keyboard shortcuts, and plugin window resizing.

 .. note::
    For the AUv3 to be detectable by the host, you need to have run the standalone version first.